bu-ma415/Rstudents-group-project/README.md

 Main question: Common overall violations within each city Individual questions:
-Gian -
+Gian - What is the most frequent violation in each city?
+What is the trend?
-Seun -
+Seun - What is the pattern of violations geographically within each city?
+For example, what zipcodes have the most prominent one?
 Niki -
-Arohi -
+Arohi - What is the trend of most frequent violations been over time?
+For example, what are the most common violations in 2015 overall vs in 2020?
+Why?

 EDA - most frequent violations, most common time that violations are committed (i.e - before or after typical health inspections occur), restaurants with higher proportion of fails vs passes (pizza restaurants vs something else)